Ghostcar5153/Ghostcar5153/README.md

 - 🎓 Recent high school graduate with honors, passionate about technology and cybersecurity.
 - 🛠️ Skilled in Python, Rust, JavaScript, and VBA; comfortable across Windows, Linux, and macOS.
-- 🌐 Fluent in Spanish and English; proficient in Italian and German.
+- 🌐 Fluent in Spanish and English; learning Italian and German.
 - 📚 Committed to continuous learning and sharing knowledge with the community.

 ---